MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

    **Application**: Using conftest.py, parameterized testing is integrated with the pytest framework, allowing tests to dynamically generate test cases with Faker.
 This approach ensures a diverse set of test cases, making testing more comprehensive and adaptable to future changes.

-6. **Error Handling and Input Validation** **Purpose**:nsures the robustness of the REPL by handling various types of user errors (e.g., invalid numbers, division by zero, unknown operations).
+6. **Error Handling and Input Validation** **Purpose**:Ensures the robustness of the REPL by handling various user errors (e.g., invalid numbers, division by zero, unknown operations)
-   **.Applicatiom**:Error handling is encapsulated within the main.py REPL interface, promoting modularity and separation of concerns by isolating exception management in a centralized location.
+**.Application**:Error handling is centralized within the main.py REPL interface, which promotes modularity and separates exception management into one location.

 ## Planned Patterns

 **Singleton Pattern**
-**.Purpose**:Manage global configurations, particularly when logging or environment-specific settings are implemented.
+**.Purpose**:Manage global configurations, particularly for logging and environment-specific settings.
 **.Future application**:This pattern will ensure that only one instance of a configuration object exists, maintaining consistency across the application.

 **Strategy Pattern**
-**.Purpose**:Allow different algorithms or strategies for handling specific calculations or data management tasks.
+**.purpose**:Allow different algorithms or strategies for handling specific calculations or data management tasks.
 **.Future application**:This pattern will enable users to select between different strategies, such as basic calculations or extended statistical functions.

-Detailed descriptions and code examples for each additional pattern will be added as they are implemented in future steps.
-This documentation will continue to evolve as more patterns are applied to improve functionality and maintainability.
+## Concluding Note
+This documentation provides an overview of the design patterns implemented in the Advanced Python Calculator project and outlines patterns planned for future development.
+As the project evolves, additional design patterns will be introduced to further enhance its functionality, scalability, and maintainability.
+Detailed descriptions and code examples for each new pattern will be added to this document as they are applied.
+By following these best practices in software design, this project aims to serve as a comprehensive example of clean code principles, modular architecture, and adaptable design.

+This document will be updated continuously to reflect the ongoing enhancements and improvements, ensuring that the project remains a reliable and extensible tool for users and developers alike.